 “It’s pretty, isn’t it?”

-Potter was silent for a moment, face unreadable.
-For a while, there was nothing but the sound of the wind howling, my heart thumping furiously, and then:
+Potter didn't reply, his face unreadable partly because of the shadow, and partly because that's how he always sodding was.
+For a while, there was nothing but the sound of the wind howling between us, my heart thumping furiously, and then:

 “The French have a name for it.”
-Potter kicked himself off the wall and came closer to me, his face finally thrown into the light.
-I frowned.
-There was something...off about him, something that seemed different.
+Potter stepped closer, and his expression was finally thrown into the light.
+I took in the intense, liquid amber of his eyes, the clenched jaw that seemed to hold some barely-surpressed emotion, and frowned.
+There was something...off about him right now, something that seemed different.

-His eyes were uncannily bright, his words slurring together at the ends.
-He wasn’t as put together, as collected.
-His clothes were disheveled and, most alarmingly, I could actually—for once—read the emotions on his face.
-Contempt.
-Bitterness.
-And a kind of a hollow amusement — as if he was finding this whole ordeal funny in a twisted, morbid way.
+His eyes were uncannily bright, his words slurring together at their ends.
+He wasn’t as put together, as collected as usual.
+His clothes were disheveled and, most alarmingly, there was a contempt, a stark bitterness twisting his expression into a snarl tinged with hollow amusement — as if he was finding this whole ordeal funny in a strange, morbid way.

 “L’heure bleu.”
 I finished quietly.
 “Potter, are you drunk?”

 “What was it you said earlier?
 Everybody has different ways of dealing with things?”